-incumbents from appearing on the ballot.
-As Arkansas put it: "[t]hey may run as write-in candidates and, if elected, they may serve."
-514 U.S. The Court responded that because at 828. "constitutional rights would be of little value if they could be indirectly denied," the Qualifications Clause prohibits "indirect attempt[s] to accomplish what the Constitution prohibits [parties] from accomplishing directly."
+The D.C.
+Circuit concluded that such laws do not add a qualification because they "exclude precisely zero individuals from running for or serving as President; regardless of their financial holdings, all constitutionally eligible candidates may apply."
+App.
+45. But this Court rejected that theory of the Qualifications Clause in Thornton.
+There, Arkansas defended its term-limits rule by advancing the same argument.
+Its law barred no one from running for office or serving in Congress; it merely barred long-term incumbents from the being on the ballot.
+As Arkansas put it: "they may run as write-in candidates, and if elected, they may serve."
+514 U.S. at 828.
+But the Court responded that because "constitutional rights would be of little value if they could be indirectly denied," the Qualifications Clause prohibits "indirect attempt[s] to accomplish what the Constitution prohibits [parties] from accomplishing directly."
 Id. at 829 (cleaned up).
-For that reason, the Constitution proscribes not only absolute bars on certain individuals from running for or serving in office, but also laws with "the likely effect of handicapping a class of candidates" in running for office.
+For that reason, the Constitution proscribes not only absolute bars on certain individuals from running or serving in office, but also laws that have "the likely effect of handicapping a class of candidates" in running for office.
 Id. at 836.

-Courts applying Thornton thus have held that the ability to comply with the obligation or hold office is immaterial.
-Campbell v.
-Davidson, for example, invalidated a state law making candidates for federal office register to vote in order to run for office.
-233 F.3d 1229, 1236 (10th Cir.
+Courts applying Thornton thus have concluded that the practical ability to both comply with the obligation and serve in office is immaterial.
+In Campbell v.
+Davidson, the Tenth Circuit invalidated a state law requiring candidates for federal office to register to vote as a condition of running for office.
+233 F.3d 1229 (10th Cir.
 2000).
-Schaefer v.
-Townsend similarly invalidated a state law that required candidates to be residents of the State when filing nomination papers.
-215 F.3d 1031, 1039 (9th Cir.
+Similarly, the Ninth Circuit invalidated a state law requiring candidates for office to be residents of the State in which they sought office when filing nominating papers.
+See Schaefer v.
+Townsend, 215 F.3d 1031 (9th Cir.
 2000).
-In both of these cases, the state argued that the statute did not bar anyone from running for office.
-The argument was rejected both times.
-Campbell, 233 F.3d at 1234; Schaefer, 215 F.3d at 1037.
-On that understanding, a court recently held that a California law similar to the one Congress is pursuing likely "imposes an additional substantive gualification beyond the exclusive confines of the Qualifications Clause and is likely invalid."
+In both, the State argued that no one was barred from running for office.
+And, in both, the argument was rejected.
+See Campbell, 233 F.3d at 1234; Schaefer, 215, F.3d at 1037.
+On that understanding, a district court recently held that a presidential financial disclosure requirement similar to the one Congress proposes likely "imposes an additional substantive qualification beyond the exclusive confines of the Qualifications Clause and is likely invalid."
 Griffin v.
-Padilla, 2019 WL 4863447, at 6-7 (E.D.
+Padilla, --- F. Supp.
+3d. ---, 2019 WL 4863447, at 6-7 (E.D.
 Cal.
-Oct.
-2, 2019).
+2019).